Photography Life

 Home → Cameras and Lenses

-What are the best Nikon lenses for wildlife photography?
+What are the best Nikon lenses for wildlife photography in 2025?
 Our readers often ask us about lenses for nature photography, and while I have already written about which Nikon lenses I consider to be the best for landscape photography, I have received numerous requests to write about lenses for wildlife photography as well.

 In this article, I will not only talk about which Nikon lenses I believe are the best for wildlife and nature photography but also when I use a particular lens, along with plenty of image samples from each lens.
-Please keep in mind that the information I present below is a personal opinion based on my experience so far, which is subject to change.
 If you have a favorite lens of yours for wildlife photography that is not listed below, please feel free to add a comment at the bottom of the page with some information and links to pictures (if you have any that you would like to share).

 When photographing wildlife, whether capturing birds in flight or photographing bears in Alaska, one of the most important factors in choosing a lens is its focal length.
 Generally, the longer the lens (in focal length), the better.